margaretmf/margaretmf.github.io/poetry.md

-the good will a neighbor has towards another, the compassionate extra mile, the civility one shows in a conversation, the uprightness in handlign mistakes, the forbearance, the fellowship expressed in church and sports.
+the good will a neighbor has towards another, the compassionate extra mile, the civility one shows in a conversation, the uprightness in handling mistakes, the forbearance, the fellowship expressed in church and sports.
 This is all humanity.